Learn how to grow Carrots in your garden with this handy guide, including sun requirements, spacing, planting tips, and more!

 How do I troubleshoot my growing problems?

-Malformation and forking can be avoided by having light soil which is free of debris.
+Malformation and forking of Carrots can be avoided by having light soil which is free of debris.